raycast/extensions/extensions/monorepo-manager/README.md

 1. Install this [Raycast VSCode extension](https://marketplace.visualstudio.com/items?itemName=tonka3000.raycast)
 2. In VSCode, press `Cmd + Shift + P` -> choose `Raycast: Start Development Mode`
 3. Now you can follow this [Raycast document](https://developers.raycast.com/basics/debug-an-extension) for debugging.
+4. After testing in the `main` branch, we can follow this [Raycast document](https://developers.raycast.com/basics/publish-an-extension) to update the extension in [the Raycast store](https://www.raycast.com/store).
+At this moment, we do manually coping all files to the Raycast repo except these folders:

+- `node_modules`
+- `.circleci`
+- `.github`

 ---